 Ohio State provides wireless network services for Ohio State students, faculty, staff and guests.

-- WiFi@OSU: open Wi-Fi network for guests and visitors
+- WiFi@OSU: Open Wi-Fi for guests and visitors to the university.

 Using Public Wi-Fi

-At your favorite coffee shop (where he/she who controls the pumpkin spice controls the universe), you begin to settle into your hot beverage and homework.
+Picture this: You begin to settle into a hot beverage and homework at your favorite coffee shop.
 Without even thinking, you connect to the shop’s free, open Wi-Fi and begin to study.
-Suddenly, you remember that you have to pay your utility bill (not a big deal, since these days we can pay for everything online).
+Suddenly, you remember that you have to pay your utility bill.
 You mosey over to the bank’s webpage and sign in to check your account’s funds.
-Then you finally post the payment by entering your debit card into the utility company’s payment process page.
+Then you post the payment by entering your debit card into the utility company’s payment process page.

 You've just made yourself vunerable to an attacker who can now access your banking details, and you suddenly no longer have funds for that utility bill.
 How “free” is that Wi-Fi now?